Refinancing

 Editor

-The good news for borrowers is that home loan rates are getting cheaper.
-The not-so-good news is that it’s generally only fixed rates that are coming down for now.
+2025 is the year many experts expect interest rates in Australia to come down.
+The good news for borrowers is that home loan rates have already been getting cheaper.
+The not-so-good news is that it’s generally only been fixed rates coming down up until now.
 You can now get a 3-year fixed rate home loan starting with a 4.
 That’s only one product from a relatively obscure lender (SWS Bank), but major banks and many other lenders have also been lowering their fixed rates.
-The trouble is fixed rates aren’t exactly popular right now, and people with an existing fixed loan don't benefit.
+The trouble is fixed rates aren’t exactly popular right now because rates are expected to come down, and people with an existing fixed loan don't benefit.
 We’ll likely need to wait longer for variable rates to come down, triggered by whenever the Reserve Bank of Australia lowers the cash rate.
-This will likely be in 2025, but experts are split on exactly when.

 Average new home loan